bitwarden/contributing-docs/docs/getting-started/clients/desktop/native-messaging-test-runner.md

 #### I thought Node used JavaScript?
 How are we using TypeScript classes, including the ones from libs?

 Great question!
-With a little magic✨ we are compiling these TypeSript files into the JavaScript that Node knows and loves.
+With a little magic✨ we are compiling these TypeScript files into the JavaScript that Node knows and loves.
 This is done is with a couple of mechanisms:

 - **`tsconfig.json`:** In the `paths` node of this file, the files in the paths provided are